SECTION: TECHNOLOGY SERVICES INDEX: G-2

 Conditions of Use

-the privacy of other users' files, accounts, and passwords,
+- Users must respect the privacy of other users' files, accounts, and passwords.

-the legal protection (copyright) of software and data; for example, users shall not make copies of a licensed computer program to avoid paying additional license fees or to share with other users,
+- Users must respect the legal protection (copyright) of software and data.
+For example, users shall not make copies of a licensed computer program to avoid paying additional license fees or to share with other users.

-When possible unauthorized use of computing resources is encountered, the Technology Services manager shall notify the user.
+When possible unauthorized use of technology resources is encountered, the TS manager shall notify the user.
 The user is expected to take remedial action or to indicate that such use should be permitted.
-Should unauthorized use continue after notification of the user or should differences of opinion persist, these shall be brought to the attention of the Technology Services Director for recommendations on further action.
-Upon the recommendation of the Technology Services Director, Technology Services managers may impose limitations on continued use of computing resources.
+Should unauthorized use continue after notification of the user or should differences of opinion persist, these shall be brought to the attention of the TS Director for recommendations on further action.
+Upon the recommendation of the TS Director, TS managers may impose limitations on continued use of computing resources.
 Confirmation of unauthorized use of the computing facilities may also result in disciplinary review, as outlined in the following policies:

 Discipline and Dismissal of Regular Staff Employees, (C-14)